Cryoconservation of animal genetic resources: The Gaur

 Gaur, also known as the Indian bison, is the heaviest and most powerful of all wild cattle native to South and Southeast Asia.
 It is indicated in field data that the population of mature animals is about 5,200–18,000.
 Male and female gaur both have distinctive humps between the head and shoulders, a dorsal ridge, prominent horns, and a dewlap which extends to the front legs.
 The gaur grows 60% faster than domestic cattle, meaning farmers meat can be harvested at a faster rate, making beef production two to three times more profitable.
 Gaur meat is preferred over other breeds' meat among local people.
 Another benefit of the bovine is that it has the ability to sweat and tolerates heat well.

 The gaur population experienced a drastic decline of about 90% between the 1960s and 1990s due to poaching, commercial hunting, shrinking habitat, and the spreading of disease.
 According to the International Union for Conservation of Nature's Red List, the gaur is a vulnerable species due to its declining population in Southeast Asia.
 Although the global gaur population has declined by 30% over the past 30 years, the gaur has a relatively stable population in India, due to protective efforts such as cryoconservation.
 The American Association of Zoos and Aquariums, Integrated Conservation Research (ICR), and Advanced Cell Technology have made efforts to use cryopreserved specimens of the gaur through artificial insemination, embryo transfer, and cloning, respectively.
 Hybridization with domestic cattle has been successfully achieved by ICR, in order to create higher yielding, heat resistant cattle.

+Mice

+Cryopreservation is also commonly employed in biomedical research to archive and distribute genetically engineered mice (Mus musculus).
+Both preimplantation embryos at various stages and sperm can be used for this purpose.
+For distribution, cryopreserved samples are typically transported using dry shipper.
+Among the two methods, sperm cryopreservation offers clear advantages—it is more cost-effective and requires fewer experimental animals than embryo cryopreservation.